-I am an applied microeconomist researching in the areas of Industrial Organization, Applied Econometrics, and Applied Microeconomics.
+I conduct research in the areas of Industrial Organization, Inverse Reinforcement Learning, and Reinforcement Learning.

-Bidding frictions in Ascending Auctions with Robert A. Miller (supersedes "Ascending Auctions with Costly monitoring", SUBMITTED)
+Bidding frictions in Ascending Auctions with Aaron Barkley and Robert A. Miller (supersedes "Ascending Auctions with Costly monitoring")